-HUMAN SERVICES, Associate in Arts Career Degree - 5550
+HUMAN SERVICES, Associate in Arts Degree - 5550

 The Human Services associate degree program prepares students to work as human service professionals who are able to provide direct-service delivery to clients in a variety of community-based social service agencies.
-Students are able to select from one of two tracks: the General Human Services and Drug and Alcohol Services.
+Students are able to select from one of two tracks: General Human Services and Drug and Alcohol Services.
 The General Human Services track promotes a generalist perspective that ensures that students obtain the knowledge and skills necessary to function in most human service settings.
 The Drug and Alcohol Services track is more specialized and builds upon that perspective by focusing on a specific client group.
 The General Human Services track is accredited by the Council for Standards in Human Service Education.
 The Drug and Alcohol Services track is not currently accredited.
 However, it is the goal of the program to achieve this status at the time of the program's re-accreditation review.
 Students are required to complete a Pennsylvania Child Abuse History Clearance, FBI Criminal Background Check, and a State Police Criminal Record Check prior to enrollment into the practicum course.
 If the student has any questions regarding this, he or she should contact the Program Director or Practicum Coordinator.
-The complete program is available at the Harrisburg, Lancaster, and York campuses.
-The General Human Services track can be completed at the Gettysburg Campus.
+The complete program is available at the Harrisburg Campus.
+The General Human Services track can be completed at the Gettysburg, Lancaster, and York campuses.
+The Drug and Alcohol Services track can be completed at the York Campus by taking some courses through Virtual Learning.